-An immigration hold (also called a detainer) refers to when an undocumented or illegal immigrant who is already in jail is held, often past the person’s scheduled release date, for transfer to Immigration and Customs Enforcement (ICE).
+An immigration hold (also called a detainer) refers to when an undocumented or illegal immigrant who is already in jail is held after a criminal charge, often past the person’s scheduled release date, for transfer to Immigration and Customs Enforcement (ICE).
 The hold lasts for 48 hours, during which time ICE is supposed to pick the person up.
 (If it doesn’t, then technically you can argue for release, but doing so usually triggers ICE picking the person up anyway.)

-Checking in on who is in jail and whether they are in valid immigration status is a common ICE strategy for apprehending undocumented aliens.
+Checking in on who is the police have put in jail and whether they are in valid immigration status is a common ICE strategy for apprehending undocumented aliens.
 Even people with green cards (lawful permanent residence) can have immigration holds placed on them, if they committed the type of crime for which a person can be deported.

 The placement of an immigration hold can be very disappointing for friends and relatives.
-Just when you thought the person was going to get out, he or she is transferred to an Immigration Custom Enforcement (ICE) detention center.
+Just when you thought the person was going to get out of jail or prison, he or she is transferred to an Immigration Custom Enforcement (ICE) detention center.
 These detention centers are separate from ordinary jails, and often located in distant locations; sometimes in other states from where the non-citizen has been living.

-A person held by ICE has a right to have his or her immigration case heard before an immigration judge -- unless, that is, an order of removal is already outstanding against the person.
-In that case, he or she likely has no right to any further hearings, and will be deported from the United States.
+A person held by ICE ordinarily has a right to have their immigration case heard before an immigration judge.
+There's an exception, however, if an order of removal (deportation) is already outstanding against the person.
+In that case, the non-citizen likely has no right to any further hearings, and will be deported from the United States.

 The hearings will be scheduled automatically, unless your family member makes the mistake of signing a document agreeing to be voluntarily removed from the United States.
 For more detail on the process, see The Immigration Hold Process After Jail.

-Be warned: Transfer between facilities is not uncommon.
-Even after you figure out where your family member is today, he or she may be moved to another facility tomorrow, with very little warning.
+Be warned: Transfer between detention facilities is not uncommon.
+Even after you figure out where your family member is today, he or she could be moved to another facility tomorrow, with very little warning.